xcape-io/ArduinoProps/help/Prop.md

 # *Prop* class reference

-*Prop* is a base class for 3 connected prop, depending on their network interface:
+*Prop* is a base class for 3 connected prop flavors, depending on their network interface:
 * ***BridgeProp*** for Yun board and Yun shield
 * ***EthernetProp*** for Ethernet shield
 * ***WifiProp*** for WiFiNINA boards